top of page

 One of those windows framed a sliver of the Empire State Building.
 I didn’t know people could live so close to an important building.
 However Aunt Striggy achieved this version of life: the coziness of a small space, the comfort and inspiration of hearing a bit of life beyond your space, the ease of access to it (slow elevator aside), and the immediacy of being immersed in the scene without having to warm up a car and drive down the same street, was exciting.
 The city was variation, versions, choices, participation or observation, available or distant, and the person who possessed a slice of this world was my Aunt Striggy, and she wasn’t married and she didn’t have kids.
 Suddenly my aunt’s life was intriguing in way a friend becomes more interesting when you find out they grew up with such and such a famous person.
 By proximity, a coolness was awarded to my aunt.
 This was where I attached my idea of an ideal future, while taking in the views of Manhattan from a high floor window, and like most everyone’s ideal New York City future, it started with an apartment.
 I needed to know how this was possible and Aunt Striggy had the answers.

 (To Be Continued ...
-Velcro Part Eight: The End and Beginning, Friday April 5th)
+Velcro Part Eight!!)

 bottom of page